Trite planiceps: Interactions with humans

 Due to their docile nature, bites from Trite planiceps are very rare (members of the public frequently handle them without getting bitten).
 Bites from T. planiceps only occur when the spider is acting defensively as a last resort.
 One case study of a T. planiceps bite reported that an individual was bitten when he rolled over while in bed and was unaware of a single T. planiceps in his shirt.
-The bite caused a stinging like sensation in his lower shoulder blades and left two puncture marks 1mm apart.
+The bite caused a stinging like sensation in his lower shoulder blades and left two puncture marks 1 mm apart.
 After four hours, the skin surrounding the puncture mark had formed a red halo.
 The swelling and tenderness settled shortly after and the redness faded after 72 hours.

+Conservation status

+Under the New Zealand Threat Classification System, this species is listed as "Not Threatened".